 Our real starting point was at the western end of Reutershagen, Rostock, a road called Bonhoefferstraße due west and over a bridge that crosses the Stadtautobahn, Barnstorfer Ring (103) and goes parallel to the Fritz-Reuter allotment garden area.
 We’ve followed the road until it made a small bend to the right towards Vorweden, a nature preserve in Lambrechtshagen.

-The forest of Vorweden is somewhat small but thick; a magnificent oasis of calm in the middle of its surrounding leafy and far-flung fields, which allows for amazing and far-reaching views, stretching kilometres to the horizon and painting forests against the pale-blue sky.
-In the heart of the forest, the lavish and almost impenetrable treetops only allow some sunrays coming through in a rhythmic manner, making the light move and bounce around and colour the leaves in different shades of green ever so often.
+The forest of Vorweden is somewhat small in space but thickly grown; a magnificent and small oasis of calm in the middle of its surrounding leafy and far-flung fields.
+Standing at the waldessaum (a German and more literary word for “edge of the forest”) allows for amazing and far-reaching views, stretching kilometres to the horizon and painting forests against the pale-blue sky; in those parts you feel easily connected to nature and it’s easy to forget about your worries and just be in the moment.
+In the heart of the forest, the lavish and almost impenetrable treetops only allow some sunrays coming through in a rhythmic manner, making the light move and bounce around and making the leaves dance and colour the leaves in dark and in soft and bright greens ever so often.

-After we’d crossed the forest and followed the road, we took a turn to the right at the next intersection and reached Lambrechtshagen after only half a kilometre.
-In Lambrechtshagen, we took a left turn and followed the Allershäger Straße and then the Alte Dorfstraße for about 3.4 kilometers to the next intersection, passing by far-reaching fields, twisted and serpentine roads.
-Another turn to the right lead us to Parkentin we reached after a kilometre and a half.
-In the centre of town, we weren’t sure where to go to next and I spotted a sign saying “Klosterteiche” (monastery ponds) which sounded delightful and worth checking out.
+After we’d crossed the forest and followed the road, we took a few turns, passing by far-reaching fields, twisted and serpentine roads.
+Another turn lead us to Parkentin we reached after a kilometre and a half.
+In the centre of town, we weren’t sure where to go to next and I spotted an old and wooden sign saying “Klosterteiche” (monastery ponds) which sounded delightful and worth checking out because I immediately had this image of an old monastery in my mind and I’m hugely interested in history, especially in German medieval history, and its remnants.

 As we rode on, a small lake on the left appeared, surrounded by birches and lime trees.
 Just a few meters further, my friend saw a sign promising coffee and after an hour of riding, and with us being coffee lovers we decided to stop then and refill our coffee and energy levels.
 The path to the fishing farm was a little bit obscure and the lack of visitors, who usually indicate some sort of attraction and that you’re on the right track, wasn’t helping either.
 But with a little bit of patience and curiosity we reached the farm.